Why the new Ram temple in Ayodhya is a turning point for India

 Muslims also remember all those who have been killed, maimed or lost their livelihoods in the violence that followed the illegal destruction of the Babri mosque.
 This is why they are pained and worried to see nearly all political parties support the opening of the temple, and the elite of the country – people who actually have power over their lives – openly celebrate it.

 Indeed, January 22 saw countrywide celebrations to mark the consecration of the controversial temple.
-At many localities across India, anti-Muslim slogans were raised and violence against Muslims was reported.
+At many localities across India, anti-Muslim slogans were raised, mosques and churches targetted, and violence against Muslims was reported.

 At the consecration ceremony, however, Modi denied that the move would lead to an increase in communal tensions.
 “There were some who used to fear-monger and say that if Ram temple is built in Ayodhya there will be fire,” he said, “I urge them to visit Ayodhya and feel the energy here.